About Upset Rapid

-Upset rapid is named appropriately as a result of a large center-river hole at the bottom of the rapid.
+Upset rapid’s main feature is a large hole at the bottom center of the rapid.
 Many rafts have flipped in this hole.
 It is possible to run left or right of the hole.
 A left run starts with center-to-left momentum at the top and works down the left side of the rapid, staying off of the left cliff.
 There is a left lateral right above the center hole that can surf boats into the hole if it is not either passed on the left or hit with sufficient momentum.
 Make sure to keep pushing as you run the left side.

 A right run is a dry run and is done by entering center-right and pulling right to stay close to the shore and pass by the hole.
 It is a tight line so make sure to maintain your angle.
 The current tractor beams into the hole so a lost angle at the top of the rapid can be devastating.